likerRr/gitfig/readme.md

 #### @type

 Possible values are 0 and 2.
-Can be accessed throw the constants in exported object: `LOCAL`, `GLOBAL`.
+Can be accessed throw the constants in exported object: `LOCAL`, `HOME`.

 Example: